 |Regent University||Virginia Beach||VA||Ph.D. in Counselor Education and Supervision||7/18/2006||3/31/2024|

 The Council for Accreditation of Counseling and Related Educational Programs (CACREP) has the full mandate to certify education programs majoring in counseling education.
 The organization provides leadership in the counseling field by promoting high standards in counseling education and educational disciplines related to counseling.
 Therefore, CACREP-accredited programs are perceived to have met all the accrediting bodies ‘ academic and non-educational standards.
-Before choosing to pursue a specific graduate degree program, it is vital to ensure that the program has been accredited and displays the CACREP seal.
+Before pursuing a specific graduate degree program, it is vital to ensure that it has been accredited and displays the CACREP seal.
 This ensures that the knowledge, skills, and clinical practice experience received from the program are of high quality and value in the professional field.

 The accreditation process is not mandatory.
 However, most states require students taking the state licensing exams to have graduated from a CACREP-accredited program.
 Graduating from an accredited program enables students to pursue several career opportunities in different counseling specialties.
 They also enjoy an increased employability rate compared to those graduating from non-accredited counseling programs.

 To become accredited, a program must meet specific requirements.
-They need to submit a self-study report to help the CACREP Board of Directors ascertain whether the program has met the standards.
-If the program gets accredited, it needs to meet certain obligations to maintain its CACREP accreditation, such as remitting the annual accreditation fee.
+They must submit a self-study report to help the CACREP Board of Directors ascertain whether the program has met the standards.
+If the program gets accredited, it must meet certain obligations to maintain its CACREP accreditation, such as remitting the annual accreditation fee.